endisimie/credit-risk-model/README.md

 (See earlier section for details on Basel II, interpretability, proxy risk design, and model trade-offs)

 ---

-## 📬 Contact
-For questions or contributions, reach out to the Analytics Engineering team at Bati Bank.

 ---

 **Project Status:** ✅ MVP complete.
 Model trained, deployed, and tracked.